 An in-depth analysis of selected areas of contract law.
 Prerequisite: Contracts I and II (LAW 103 and 104).

 For students who have completed one semester of the Initial Judicial Externship, the Advanced Judicial Externship is a field placement with a California state or federal bench officer in which students perform and observe legal work under the supervision of a judicial officer or judicial law clerk.
 In addition to their field work, students must attend one mandatory workshop and complete mandatory writing assignments to receive credit for the externship.
 For more information about the Externship Program, refer to the Externship Program Policies and Procedures Handbook.
-Prerequisite: Lawyering Skills (LAW 601) and completion of an Initial Judicial Externship (LAW 609J).
+Prerequisite: Completion of an Initial Judicial Externship (LAW 609J).